220613-Reston-Java-Angular-AWS/Curriculum-Notes/Environment-Setup/README.md

 ## Step 3: Install IntelliJ

 Choose the community edition and the proper version for your operating system.
-Once downloaded you should be able to open right away
+Once downloaded you should be able to open right away click [here](https://www.jetbrains.com/idea/download/#section=windows) to download.

 <br>